orbitartprint/bballorbit/src/blog/content/zoom-action.md

 ---

-## Practical Coaching Tips (Quick Wins)

-- **Reward early finishes:** give extra points for quick, clean finishes to encourage the initial push.
-- **Teach the read:** practice the defender’s reaction — drill the recognition more than the cut (e.g. dictate different defensive coverages).
-- **Small rules yield big changes:** a small constraint (e.g., ball handler must decide within zero seconds) forces quicker decisions and better spacing.

----

 ## Congratulations!

-You’ve now got a solid understanding of the Zoom Action — one of the most effective entry triggers for a 5-Out motion offense when coached as a principle.<br />
+You’ve now got a solid understanding of the Zoom Action — one of the most effective entry triggers for a 5-Out motion offense when coached as a principle.<br /><br />
 When you combine it with small-sided games and a constraint-led approach, your players learn to *create* and *exploit* space rather than just run plays.
 That’s how good teams keep the ball moving, punish lazy rotations, and get high percentage shots consistently.

 ---